These beadboard ceiling ideas share what it is, different types, pros and cons, materials, maintenance, and where to use beadboard in the house.

 Vinyl Beadboards

-While most beadboard materials are made from MDF, there are also those that are made from vinyl.
-A vinyl beadboard ceiling is an excellent choice for rooms that do not have great ventilation and deal with a lot of moisture.
+While most beadboard materials are made from MDF, some are made from vinyl.
+A vinyl plank ceiling is an excellent choice for rooms without great ventilation and with a lot of moisture.

-You can also install this type of ceiling on your porch if you won’t want to worry about the beadboard getting affected by the weather and other outdoor elements.
+You can also install this type of ceiling on your porch if you don’t want to worry about the beadboard getting affected by the weather and other outdoor elements.

 • Ideal to be installed in kitchens and bathrooms

-• Very easy to maintain and so you won’t need to spend too much on its care
+• Very easy to maintain so you won’t need to spend too much on its care

 • Resistant to rotting and warping (Unlike most wood)

-The drawback with vinyl beadboard ceiling is that its availability is limited and you might need to special order it just to have it.
-Looking for a local store that carries vinyl beadboard may be time-consuming so you will need to really think this through.
+The drawback with vinyl beadboard overhead is that its availability is limited, and you might need to special order it just to have it.
+Looking for a local store that carries vinyl board may be time-consuming so you will need to really think this through.
 But many homeowners believe that the savings they get from its minimal upkeep are worth the effort.

 PVC Beadboards

 Besides vinyl, beadboards can also come in the form of PVC.
-This particular type of beadboard is an excellent option for homeowners living in non-ventilated homes and locations with humid climates.
-Using PVC beadboard ceiling means you won’t have to worry about the buildup of mold and mildew even in a setting where moisture is abundant.
+This particular type is an excellent option for homeowners living in non-ventilated homes and locations with humid climates.
+Using PVC grooved panel overhead means you won’t have to worry about the buildup of mold and mildew even in a setting where moisture is abundant.

-• Best waterproof beadboard option for your ceiling installation
+• Best waterproof beadboard option for your overhead installation

 • Some feature a reversible appearance (With a single-line on one side and a double-line look on the other)